kharchenkolab/conos/vignettes/walkthrough.md

     want to consider “genes” space which can give better resolution in such (simpler) cases.

-Other parameters passed to the `buildGraph()` function below are all default values - so are shown just for information.
+The other parameters passed to the `buildGraph()` function below are all default values, but are included for clarity:

 ``` r
 con$buildGraph(k=30, k.self=5, space='PCA', ncomps=30, n.odgenes=2000, matching.method='mNN', metric='angular', score.component.variance=TRUE, verbose=TRUE)